AnnMarko/Cat-Breeds-Website-HTML-CSS-/README.md

 ## 📷 Multimedia
 Each page features:
-- An image of the corresponding cat breed.
+- Images of the corresponding cat breed.
-- A video with interesting facts about the breed.
+- Videos with cats.
-- An audio file (e.g., purring or cat sounds).

 ## 🎨 Design
 The website is styled in **light colors with warm brown shades** for a visually appealing and comfortable experience.